codalab/elasticcloud/README.md

 We must create an ssh key to enable ssh access to the VMs that are instantiated by the Elastic Cloud tool.
 Instructions to do so follow.

 1. Create the ssh key
-	1. Use the `ssh-keygen -t rsa` command.
+	1. Use the `ssh-keygen -t rsa -m PEM` command.
 	2. Name the key, `~/.ssh/GCE_rsa`.
 2. Enable access with the newly-created ssh key.
 	1. Open the Google Cloud Console.